 In SuperSTAARS the ADT team follows-up 6- to 9-year-old children who have previously participated in the BASIS or STAARS studies.

-The PACT Trial found that communication-based parent-mediated therapy brought about positive changes in the way that parents and children communicated with each other.
-In this study, we want to extend the parent-child therapy model to see if we can help children to transfer the newly acquired communication skills from the home to the school.
-The therapy is delivered by experienced Speech and Language Therapists in the NHS and we will assess the impact of the PACT-G intervention across preschool and middle childhood.
-The study is sponsored by Central Manchester University Hospitals NHS Foundation Trust and will run until the end of 2018 recruiting families in the north-east and north-west of England, and London.
-The PACT-G project is funded by the Efficacy and Mechanism Evaluation (EME) Programme, an Medical Research Council and National Institute for Health Research partnership.
+The Preschool Autism Communication Trial (PACT) found that a therapy to enhance parent-child communication in children with autism can help to improve their social communication.
+However, it did not show that the benefit spread wider into the school environment.
+In PACT-G, we extended the parent-child therapy model to see if we could help children to transfer the newly acquired communication skills from the home to the school.
+The study is running until the end of March 2019 and we will assess the impact of the PACT-G intervention across preschool and middle childhood.
+The study is sponsored by Central Manchester University Hospitals NHS Foundation Trust and involved families in the north-east and north-west of England, and London.
+PACT-G is funded by the Efficacy and Mechanism Evaluation (EME) Programme, an Medical Research Council and National Institute for Health Research partnership.

 Improving Autism Mental Health (IAMHealth)